 Whenever you add a new AutoShape to a PowerPoint slide, it is filled with a solid color by default.
 Most of the time, you may leave that unaltered, but it's easy to change that color or to even add another fill type altogether such as a gradient, pattern, texture, or picture.
-In this tutorial, I'll show you how you can change the default fill color to a color of your choice.
+In this tutorial, we'll show you how you can change the default fill color to a color of your choice.

-Follow these step to change or apply a solid fill to an AutoShape:
+Follow these step to change or apply a Solid Fill to an AutoShape:

 - Select the AutoShape that you want to change the fill for.
 Alternatively, if you just want to follow this tutorial step-by-step, launch PowerPoint.
-Most of the time, PowerPoint will open with a new slide in a presentation -- users can change the slide layout to Blank by selecting Format | Slide Layout, and then choose the Blank layout in the resultant task pane.
+Most of the time, PowerPoint will open with a new slide in a presentation, users can change the slide layout to Blank by selecting Format | Slide Layout, and then choose the Blank layout in the resultant Task Pane.

 - You will find the Rectangle AutoShape option in the Drawing toolbar located below the PowerPoint interface.
 Select this option, and click once on the blank slide to place a rectangle AutoShape.

 - Select the AutoShape, and choose Format | AutoShape, as shown in Figure 1.
 Or double click the AutoShape.

 - Either way, this opens the Format AutoShape dialog box that you can see in Figure 2.
 Note that this is a multi-tabbed dialog box, and all the options we need can be found in the Colors and Lines tab (again, see Figure 2).

 - In the Fill area, click the downward arrow next to the Color option, and click on any of the color swatches to select the fill color for your AutoShape, and click OK to get back to your slide and AutoShape.
 If you want to explore some more colors, then select the More Colors option as shown in Figure 3.